The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 The $100K/Day Ecom Scaling Framework

-Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in 4 months, planning $7-10M/month), @TheecomMike (systematic scaling playbooks), @nikitalienov ($500K cleared in January alone, $1M revenue in 2.5 months), @cjfeth (first $1M month), @harryecommerce ($4.6M in 6 months, $1.5M/month), and @KahelEcom ($2M+/month, 20+ ad accounts in management).
+Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in 4 months, planning $7 to 10M/month), @TheecomMike (systematic scaling playbooks), @nikitalienov ($500K cleared in January alone, $1M revenue in 2.5 months), @cjfeth (first $1M month), @harryecommerce ($4.6M in 6 months, $1.5M/month), and @KahelEcom ($2M+/month, 20+ ad accounts in management).

 Data sourced from 43,317 ecommerce tweets with 287,940,886 total engagement across 115 accounts.
 These are the patterns that repeat across every successful scaling story in the dataset.